Chief Science Officers: A Strategy for Student Awareness and Industry Engagement

 This Innovative Technology Experience for Teachers and Students project provides a model for increasing student interest in STEM careers and active engagement of business and industry partners with grade 6-12 aged youth in Arizona.
-The Chief Science Officers (CSO) program expands on the student government model to select one or several youth at participating middle or high school who champion STEM interest, engagement and communication.
-On campus, CSOs identify and lead STEM opportunities such as speakers, field trips, and science nights, and other activities.
-Off campus, CSOs function as the point person for school and community initiatives in STEM; present to local, state and federal stakeholders on the CSO program and its impacts; and participate in community forums around STEM topics.
-Key deliverables include CSO training, peer-to-peer mentoring, media materials/guides, and on-going community programming.
+The Chief Science Officers (CSO) program expands on the student government model to select one or several youth at participating middle or high schools who champion STEM interest, engagement, and communication.
+On-campus, CSOs identify and lead STEM opportunities such as speakers, field trips, and science nights, and other activities.
+Off-campus, CSOs function as the point person for school and community initiatives in STEM; present to local, state, and federal stakeholders on the CSO program and its impacts; and participate in community forums around STEM topics.
+Key deliverables include CSO training, peer-to-peer mentoring, media materials/guides, and ongoing community programming.

 Research and evaluation are providing insights into how the investment in a small and select group of youth can achieve measurable results for a much larger population of students and communities.
-Key research questions are: Does the presence of a CSO within a school significantly raise interest in STEM among the general student body?
-Does the active cohort of CSOs within a community increase participation of businesses and industries?
-Outcomes are being measured using a quasi-experimental, pre-post design with a treatment (participating schools) and control (non-participating schools) groups.
+Outcomes are being measured using a quasi-experimental, pre-post design for participating individuals and schools.

-Importantly, CSOs (100%) stated that their leadership skills improved.
-Responses ranged from personal changes from being quiet, shy or not speaking up to being more outgoing, comfortable, confident, and asking more questions.
+Of note, 100% of CSOs stated that their leadership skills improved.
+Responses ranged from personal changes from being quiet, shy, or not speaking up to being more outgoing, comfortable, confident, and asking more questions.
 CSOs also report that they can effectively work in groups and listen to everyone's ideas.
-When asked if they felt they had influence on changing things in their schools and/or communities, 95% believed that they could speak up and affect these environments.
+When asked if they felt they had an influence on changing things in their schools and/or communities, 95% believed that they could speak up and affect these environments.
 The other 5% shared that they haven't really thought about that.